Medical Malpractice

 -

-I've never met a better attorney who knew how to take care of things!
+I've never met a better attorney who knew how to take care of things!- Daniel B.

 Medical Malpractice is an occurrence in which a medical professional or medical facility did not exercise adequate care, skill or diligence in performing a duty, resulting in a patient’s injury or death.